CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_infantandtoddlernutrition_breastfeeding_how_much_and_how_often_html.md

 ![An infant breastfeeding](/nutrition/infantandtoddlernutrition/breastfeeding/images/how-often-to-breastfeed-500.jpg?_=06598)
 Every baby is different.
-How much and how often your baby feeds will depend on your baby’s needs.
-Here are a few things to expect about breastfeeding during the baby’s first days, weeks, and months of life.
+How much and how often your baby feeds will depend on your babyaÌ‚â‚¬TMs needs.
+Here are a few things to expect about breastfeeding during the babyaÌ‚â‚¬TMs first days, weeks, and months of life.

 First Days
 ----------

-* Your newborn baby’s belly is tiny.
+* Your newborn babyaÌ‚â‚¬TMs belly is tiny.
 He or she does not need a lot of milk with each feeding to be full.
 * Your baby may want to eat as often as every 1 to 3 hours.
 Frequent feeding helps increase your milk supply and gives your baby practice at sucking and swallowing.
 * You may be able to hear your baby sucking and swallowing the breast milk.
 * Most babies who are getting breast milk should not be fed infant formula in the first few days.
-If you are concerned about meeting your baby’s needs, talk to a [lactation consultant, or your baby’s nurse or doctor](/nutrition/infantandtoddlernutrition/resources.html), right away.
-They can help you address any breastfeeding problems and determine the best way to meet your baby’s needs.
+If you are concerned about meeting your babyaÌ‚â‚¬TMs needs, talk to a [lactation consultant, or your babyaÌ‚â‚¬TMs nurse or doctor](/nutrition/infantandtoddlernutrition/resources.html), right away.
+They can help you address any breastfeeding problems and determine the best way to meet your babyaÌ‚â‚¬TMs needs.

 Did You Know?**Some newborns may be sleepy and not interested in feeding.**